 Throughout September and October, postcard writers sent 332,342 postcards to Virginia voters to Get Out The Vote for the 2021 election.

-440,000 postcard addresses: Virginia has statewide elections for Governor, Lt Governor, Attorney General, and House of Delegates (primary 6/8, general 11/2)
+We mailed 440,000 postcards for Virginia'a statewide elections for Governor, Lt Governor, Attorney General, and House of Delegates (primary 6/8, general 11/2).

 Two rounds of postcards with Georgia partners We The Plug Tho.
-We wrote to 90,000 utility customers to help them organize to have a say in their utility rates and type of energy use.
+We sent 145,000 postcards to utility customers to help them organize to have a say in their utility rates and type of energy use.